Customer Information Document:

 - Safeguarding Vulnerable Groups Act 2006

-FSC systems are aimed at providing an appropriate level of support to Group Leaders during their visit to an FSC Centre whilst fulfilling FSC’s own Duty of Care as a provider.
-Group Leaders, in exercising their duty of care, remain responsible for the overall safety of their participants at all times, other than whilst undertaking a technical activity e.g. Rock Climbing, where a higher level of care is transferred to the technical specialist.
+Our systems are aimed at providing an appropriate level of support to Group Leaders during their visit to a Field Studies Council Centre whilst fulfilling oue own Duty of Care as a provider.
+Group Leaders, in exercising their duty of care, remain responsible for the overall safety of their participants at all times, other than whilst undertaking a technical activity e.g. rock climbing, where a higher level of care is transferred to the technical specialist.

-FSC Policy is that safe and productive out-of-classroom activities must be based upon a partnership between the provider, organisers and participants.
-FSC also hopes that organisers and accompanying staff will participate as fully as possible in the planning, support and follow up of the course to ensure that its educational potential is fully realised.
+Our policy is that safe and productive out-of-classroom activities must be based upon a partnership between the provider, organisers and participants.
+We also hope that organisers and accompanying staff will participate as fully as possible in the planning, support and follow up of the course to ensure that its educational potential is fully realised.

 Teachers and other staff in charge of young people have a common law duty to act as any reasonably prudent parent would do in the same circumstances.(Ref Health and Safety: Advice for Schools DFE-00035-2014)